gem-pasteur/PanACoTA/README.md

 If you have permission issues, you can either use 'sudo' before the previous command lines to install it as root, or add the `--user` option to install it locally.

-To upload to new version, go back to your repository:
+To update to new version, go back to your repository:

     cd <your_dir>/PanACoTA
     git pull